SoftwareAG/nyoka/README.md

 Nyoka contains one submodule called `preprocessing`.
 This module contains preprocessing classes implemented by Nyoka.
 Currently there is only one preprocessing class, which is `Lag`.

 #### What is Lag?
 When to use it?
 >Lag is a preprocessing class implemented by Nyoka.
-When used inside scikit-learn's pipeline, it simply applies  an `aggregation` function for the given features of the dataset by combining `n` number of previous records.
+When used inside scikit-learn's pipeline, it simply applies  an `aggregation` function for the given features of the dataset by combining `value` number of previous records.
 It takes two arguments- aggregation and value.
 >
 > The valid `aggregation` functions are -
 "min",  "max",  "sum",  "avg",  "median",  "product" and "stddev".